-Subdivision in the Greenbelt Residential Zone (Foxton Beach North Overlay), other than subdivision activities provided in Rule (b)18.2(b) below.
+Subdivision in the Greenbelt Residential Zone (Foxton Beach North Overlay), other than subdivision activities provided in Rule 18.2(b) below.

-- (b) Within the Greenbelt Residential Zone (Foxton Beach North Overlay), the following subdivision activities: - (i) Any boundary adjustment; and - (ii) The creation of an allotment that is for the exclusive use of a network utility.
+- (b) Within the Greenbelt Residential Zone (Foxton Beach North Overlay), the following subdivision activities: - (i) Any boundary adjustment; and

-- (c) Any boundary adjustment subdivision within Flood Hazard Overlay Areas (Refer Rule 18.7.2) - Road-side sales activities on roads other than State Highways (Refer Rule 18.7.3). (d) - The placement of any non-residential relocated building and/or relocated accessory (e) building over 40m in gross floor area on any site-relocated building and/or accessory building (Refer Rule 18.7.4).
+- (ii) The creation of an allotment that is for the exclusive use of a network utility. - (c) Any boundary adjustment subdivision within Flood Hazard Overlay Areas (Refer Rule 18.7.2) - (d) Road-side sales activities on roads other than State Highways (Refer Rule 18.7.3). - (e) The placement of any non-residential relocated building and/or relocated accessory building over 40m in gross floor area on any site (Refer Rule 18.7.4). - (f) Earthquake strengthening of any Group 2 building listed in Schedule 2 Historic Heritage (Refer Rule 18.7.5). - (g) Any temporary filming activity that exceeds the duration standard set out in Rule 18.6.29(b)(i).

-Any relocated buildings up to and including 40m in gross floor area.

-- (f) Earthquake strengthening of any Group 2 building listed in Schedule 2 - Historic Heritage (Refer Rule 18.7.5). - Any temporary filming activity that exceeds the duration standard set out in Rule (g) 18.6.29(b)(i).
 (Refer Rule 18.7.6). - (h) Any temporary military training activity that does not comply with the permitted activity conditions in Rule 18.6.30.
 (Refer Rule 18.7.7).